pstansfeld/cg2at-lite/README.md

                                    <b>**INSTALL**</b>
 </p>

-CG2AT2 does not require compilation and can be downloaded, ready to run from either Github
+CG2AT2 does not require compilation and can be downloaded, ready to run straight from GitHub

 The addition of CG2AT to the system PATH is advisable for ease of use.